ShahZafrani/angular-forms-exercise/README.md

 # My approach

+**See hosted demo at: https://angular-forms-zain.pages.dev/**

 While it was not stated in my instructions to avoid AI code generation tools, I understand that the purpose of this exercise is to get signals from a prospective employee into how they work, and to establish a baseline effectiveness in a given technology.
 I have chosen not to use any AI tools, and will document my efforts below so as to provide the afforementioned signals.

-- create a new app with angular-cli `ng new cares-exercise`
+- create a new app with angular-cli
 - remove boilerplate, and switch from the templateurl syntax to providing the template directly into each component.
 This is done because it's a small project and non of the templates will be large.
 - create a new component for the contact info form with `ng g component`
 - Deciding between a reactive form and a template driven form (https://angular.dev/guide/forms#key-differences)